guowilling/SRVideoPlayer/README.md

 @property (nonatomic, assign) SRVideoPlayerEndAction playerEndAction;

 /**
- The name of the video which will be displayed at the top.
+ The name of the video which will be displayed in the top center.
  */
 @property (nonatomic, copy) NSString *videoName;
 ````